Harvia: Governance

 Harvia's governance and management commits to the Finnish Limited Liability Companies Act and Securities Markets Act, as well as the company's articles of association, the charters of the board of directors and audit committee of Harvia and the rules and regulations of the Helsinki Stock Exchange, rules and guidelines of the Financial Supervisory Authority as well as the Corporate Governance Code for Finnish Listed Companies set by the Securities Market Association.
+Their important markets include Italy, Austria, the Nordic countries, France, Germany and Switzerland.
+In 2020, Harvia products were sold in more than 80 countries.